zhejianglab/CVLUE/readme.md

 ## Data Examples

-Next, data examples for each task category are provided.
+Data examples for each task category are provided.

 ### Image-Text Retrieval